 Stylish kettlebells with a thick handle to easily grip.

 4. Portable Kettlebell Sandbags

 Do you travel a lot, but still want to get in some weight training?
 The portable kettlebell sandbags are the best kettlebell for you.
-You create the weight by filling the bag with stones, sand, and gravel, etc. I’m a big fan of these kettlebells based on their portability alone.
-We know weight and space is limited when traveling, so this product eliminates both.
+You create the weight by filling the bag with stones, sand, and gravel, etc. I'm a big fan of these kettlebells based on their portability alone.
+We know weight and space are limited when traveling, so this product eliminates both.

 The bags come in a range of sizes: 0-15lbs, 0-30lbs, and 0-45lbs.
 They're highly durable and can be filled with more or less anything, don't worry about anything ripping the bag.
 It's made with heavy-duty ballistic nylon, so not much can get past it.

 One issue with sandbags compared to traditional kettlebells is that the weight is not compact, therefore it flops around and can get annoying.
-However, one perk of its floppiness is it’s much nicer on the wrists.
+However, one perk of its floppiness is its much nicer on the wrists.
 You can let your wrists relax a bit, and let the weight move around them.